 Is Wrongful Death Also a Crime?

-Wrongful death can be a crime but it doesn’t have to be.
+Wrongful death can also be a crime.

-- If the wrongful death is the result of a crime then that crime should be handled by the criminal court system.
-Criminal actions are filed by a prosecutor.
-Examples of criminal wrongful death include murder and negligent homicide.
-Even if the negligent person faces criminal charges — whether or not he or she is convicted — a wrongful death action can also be filed in the civil courts of Washington State.
+- Even if the negligent person faces criminal charges — whether or not he or she is convicted — a wrongful death action can also be filed in the civil courts of Washington State.
+If you have a wrongful death lawsuit, it is you who needs to be sure it gets filed.

 Who Can File a Wrongful Death Lawsuit?